udlearn/duration/README.md

 # Duration

-Interpret and format time durations in days, hours, minutes, seconds and milliseconds.
+Interpret, parse, and format time durations in days, hours, minutes, seconds and milliseconds.

-This utility gives you the ability to quickly interpret a span of time (duration) in a human-readable format.
+This utility gives you the ability to quickly interpret a span of time (duration) in a human-readable format (and vice-versa).
 For instance, `7200` seconds are equivalent to `2` hours, which is way more friendly, right?
 So, this utility can and will help you achieve this fast.

 ## Installation